lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 ```

 A few footnotes
-- Ideally the process of adding a new API to Micropython should be automated too, such that converting a C library to Micropython would be even easier and won't require messing with Makefile scripts, which is never plesant.
+- Ideally, the process of adding a new API to Micropython should be automated too, such that converting a C library to Micropython would be even easier and won't require messing with Makefile scripts, which is never pleasant.
 - Some naming should be changed.
 Perhaps `gen_mpy.py` should be called `gen_upy.py` etc.